-The Salford Business School PhD (Doctor of Philosophy) programme is designed for academically capable and strongly motivated individuals from around the world who want to pursue the chance to develop new and creative approaches to extending existing knowledge and practice with a view to further developing their careers in business, industry, and/or the public sector.
+The Salford Business School PhD (Doctor of Philosophy) programme is for academically capable and strongly motivated individuals from around the world who want to develop new and creative approaches that extend existing knowledge and practice and advance their careers in business, industry, and the public sector.

-Against the backdrop of a growing number of employers valuing the critical thinking in developing projects and ideas, and in challenging assumptions and arguments which research training in business and management related studies offers, Salford Business School provides a vibrant and enthusiastic and highly international academic arena.
-With a body of distinguished academic staff with diverse teaching and research interests in many different facets of business and management, our PhD programme offers students the opportunity to undergo comprehensive training in research methods, pursue original scholarly research in their chosen areas of specialist inquiry, and advance academic knowledge and understanding of business and management issues, processes and problems, and their organisational and societal contexts.
+With a growing number of employers valuing people who think critically, challenge assumptions, and construct persuasive arguments, all qualities that research training in business and management offers, Salford Business School provides a vibrant and enthusiastic and international academic arena.
+Working with distinguished academics with diverse teaching and research interests, PhD students receive comprehensive training in research methods, pursue original scholarly research in their chosen areas of specialist inquiry, and advance academic knowledge and understanding of business and management issues, processes and problems, and their organisational and societal contexts.

 Research at Salford Business School delivers real business solutions with particular expertise in (amongst other areas):

 - Finance, Accounting and Economics

 - International Strategy, People Management and Salford Law

 - Operations and Global Logistics Management

 - Sports Business

 Scholarships to study for a PhD in Business are available under the Graduate Teaching Studentship scheme and the Pathway to Excellence studentship scheme.
 These PhD positions pay full fees and a bursary, and are part of the University’s strategic investment in research through PhD scholarships.
 Both schemes are open to UK/EU students.